-If you are travelling outside the Eurozone it can be wise to bring some cash with you in the currency of the country you are visiting.
-There are a few places in Ireland where you can carry out currency exchange .
-(These are sometimes called bureau de change.)
+If you are travelling to the UK it can be wise to bring some cash with you.
+There are a few places in Ireland where you can carry out currency exchange and swap your Euros for Pounds Sterling

 There is always the option of using an ATM abroad – see here for details of ATM Charges Abroad .